tpunt/PHP7-Reference/README.md

 }
 ```

-This time, the implemented method causes an `E_RECOVERABLE_ERROR` when executed
+This time, the implemented method causes a `TypeError` exception (see
+[Exceptions in the Engine](#exceptions-in-the-engine)) to be thrown when
-because `null` is not a valid return type - only an instance of the class `A`
+executed.
+This is because `null` is not a valid return type - only an instance of the
-can be returned.
+class `A` can be returned.

 RFC: [Return Type Declarations](https://wiki.php.net/rfc/return_types)